h5p/moodle-mod_hvp/README.md

 * Testing and creating issues.
 But remember to check if the issues is already reported before creating a new one.
 Perhaps you can contribute to an already existing issue?
-* Solving issues and submitting code through Pull Requests.
+* Solving issues and submitting code through Pull Requests to the 'master' branch.